dokku/dokku-mariadb/README.md

 ```

 A bash prompt can be opened against a running service.
 Filesystem changes will not be saved to disk.

+> NOTE: disconnecting from ssh while running this command may leave zombie processes due to moby/moby#9098

 ```shell
 dokku mariadb:enter lollipop